openstack-archive/bareon/README.md

 ### Use case #1 (Fuel)

-fuel-agent is used in Fuel project as a part of operating system provisioning scheme.
+Bareon is used in Fuel project as a part of operating system provisioning scheme.
 When a user starts deployment of OpenStack cluster, the first task is to install an operating system on slave nodes.
-First, Fuel runs fuel-agent on the master node to build OS images.
-Once images are built, Fuel then runs fuel-agent on slave nodes using Mcollective.
+First, Fuel runs bareon on the master node to build OS images.
+Once images are built, Fuel then runs bareon on slave nodes using Mcollective.
 Slave nodes are supposed to be booted with so called bootstrap ramdisk.
-Bootstrap ramdisk is an in-memory OS where fuel-agent is installed.
+Bootstrap ramdisk is an in-memory OS where bareon is installed.

 Detailed documentation on this case is available here:
 * [Image based provisionig](https://docs.mirantis.com/openstack/fuel/fuel-master/reference-architecture.html#image-based-provisioning)